 In December 2015, Congress passed the Fixing America's Surface Transportation (FAST) Act, which is a five-year, \$305 billion transportation bill for the nation's transportation projects.
-Prior to the Fast Act, Congress had not passed a long-term highway authorization act since 2005.
-The Fast Act is funded with receipts into the Highway Trust Fund, a transfer of \$24 billion from the General Fund and additional funding offsets to pay for the bill.
-Despite the good news of a five-year transportation bill, Congress still needs to work on a long-term source of transportation revenue to support the nation's infrastructure needs.
+Prior to the FAST Act, Congress had not passed a long-term highway authorization act since 2005.
+The FAST Act is funded with receipts into the Highway Trust Fund, a transfer from the General Fund and additional funding offsets.
+This bill is set to expire at the end of federal fiscal year 2020.
+Congress needs to continue to work on a long-term source of transportation revenue to support the nation's infrastructure needs.
+On July 30, 2019, the U.S. Senate Environment and Public Works (EPW) Committee passed America's Transportation Infrastructure Act (ATIA) 21-0.
+An encouraging sign, but this action must be met by similar leadership in the U.S. House of Representatives.

-From fiscal year 2017 to 2018, state revenues designated for transportation increased from \$1,153.2 million to \$1,176.7 million, or 2.0 percent.
-Motor fuel taxes of \$517.7 million were collected in fiscal year 2018, which is an increase of 1.3 percent compared to fiscal year 2017.
-Fiscal year 2018 motor fuel tax collections are slightly less than fiscal year 2008 when collections were \$520.5 million.
-Motor vehicle sales taxes grew by 1.6 percent, while motor vehicle and driver licensing fees increased 3.9 percent from fiscal year 2017 to fiscal year 2018.
+From fiscal year 2018 to 2019, state revenues designated for transportation decreased from \$1,176.7 million to \$1,175.2 million, or .1 percent.
+Motor fuel taxes of \$517.2 million were collected in fiscal year 2019, which is a decrease of .1 percent compared to fiscal year 2018.
+Fiscal year 2019 motor fuel tax collections are slightly less than fiscal year 2006 when collections were \$520.8 million.
+Motor vehicle sales taxes declined by 2.5 percent, while motor vehicle and driver licensing fees increased 2.7 percent from fiscal year 2018 to fiscal year 2019.